 The Board governs the Fund.
-The Board selects and oversees the Adviser, Federated Global Investment Management Corp.
+The Board selects and oversees the Adviser, Federated Investment Management Company.
 The Adviser manages the Fund's assets, including buying and selling portfolio securities.
-Federated Advisory Services Company (FASC), an affiliate of the Adviser, provides research, quantitative analysis, equity trading and transaction settlement and certain other support services to the Adviser.
+Federated Advisory Services Company (FASC), an affiliate of the Adviser, provides research, quantitative analysis, equity trading and transaction settlement and certain support services to the Adviser.
 The fee for these services is paid by the Adviser and not by the Fund.

-The address of the Adviser is 101 Park Avenue, 41st Floor, New York, NY 10178.
-The address of FASC is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779.
+The address of the Adviser and FASC is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779.